The Importance Of A Growth Mindset In Stroke Recovery

 Marvin Oka 54:37

 This shift of mindset up sometimes a 40-degree turn, no more, maybe not even, you know, sometimes just a five-degree shift in thinking.
 And it’s a different world.
 It’s a different life.
 It’s a whole different orientation that they can start to occur.
 And you’re right, this huge change.
 Now one of the things you highlighted bill when you’re when you’re just talking there is one one of the key things is, you know, you highlight around these top superior, you know, sports performance, etc.

 And you said, you know, you know, maybe it was to be the best in the world or whatever it might be.
 And I think it does, in some ways, start there, which, which is, you know, you’ve got people that may come to coaching because they have a problem.
 And their whole, quote, unquote, mindset is, how do I fix my problem or get rid of it?
 I’ve got this problem, I want it to go away.
 And I want to go back to the to the way I was,

-without recognizing that, but the way that they were was what caused the problem in the first place, is what you were saying you did all these choices, all these things which led up to the perfect storm, right?
+without recognizing that, but the way that they were was what caused the problem in the first place, is what you were saying You made all these choices, all these things which led up to the perfect storm, right?
 You don’t want to go back there.
 You want to evolve, you want to grow.
 And that’s what you’re saying around you know, these top athletes.
 They’re looking to be a champion in the world or they’re looking to become the best that they can be.

-One more ways of expressing who you are in the world.
+One more way of expressing who you are in the world.
 What if life was that? rather than get back to the life that was conditioned beforehand?
 How do you make your choices there?
-And I think when people are mindful enough to kind of say, look, you know, this life of suffering this this life of continual challenges this this life of continual stress and anxiety is not me.
+And I think when people are mindful enough to kind of say, look, you know, this life of suffering this life of continual challenges this life of continual stress and anxiety is not me.